Liaison to Pastoral Council

 Finance Council Structure

-Council members are appointed by the Pastor for a three-year term and may be reappointed for one additional term or removed in this role by the Pastor.
+Council members are appointed by the Pastor based on recommendations from the Pastoral, Finance and Stewardship Councils.
+Members are appointed for a three-year term and may be reappointed for one additional term or removed in this role by the Pastor.

-The Council should have an odd number of voting members, and have no fewer than three and no more than seven members.
+The Council should have an odd number of voting members, and have no fewer than three and no more than nine members, all of whom must be 18 years of age or older, and baptized, practicing Catholics.

 The Pastor or his designee presides over the Council.
 Officers of the Council are a Chairperson, a Vice Chairperson and a Secretary.